-The Fund may invest not only in traditional fixed income securities such as bonds and debentures, but also in convertible securities (which may embed options and therefore leverage which is not expected to be material), warrants (provided that no more than 5% of the Fund's net assets will be invested in warrants and no more than 15% of the Fund's net assets will be invested in convertible securities), bank debt obligations, preferred stock, zero-coupon securities, payment-in-kind securities and deferred payment securities, loan participations, variable and floating rate instruments and mortgage backed securities and collateralized securities which are freely transferable, securitized and listed or traded on a Recognized Market including but not limited to asset backed securities, collateralized mortgage obligations, collateralized debt obligations, and collateralized bond obligations.
+The Fund may invest not only in traditional fixed income securities such as investment grade government and corporate bonds and debentures, but also in convertible securities, warrants, bank debt obligations, preferred stock, zero-coupon securities, payment-in-kind securities and deferred payment securities, loan participations, variable and floating rate instruments and mortgage backed securities and collateralized securities which are freely transferable, securitized and listed or traded on a Recognised Market including but not limited to asset backed securities, collateralized mortgage obligations, collateralized debt obligations, and collateralized bond obligations.
+No more than 30% of the net assets of the Fund will be invested in securities that are rated below investment-grade or are un-rated by both Moody's and Standard & Poor's.